 While our rights were protected, it wasn’t complete, and it wasn’t easy to understand or apply.

 The Human Rights Act provides more complete protection for Queenslanders.

 Whether you’re a public service officer, manager, teacher, nurse, police officer, or front counter staff, you have a role to play in respecting, protecting and promoting human rights.

-For example, a front counter employee helping a non-English speaking member of the public complete an English-only form would need to consider the person’s right to:
+For example, a front counter employee helping a member of the public, who has difficulty communicating in English complete an English-only form, would need to consider the person’s right to:

 - recognition and equality before the law—everyone should be able to use a government service, even if they have different needs

 - take part in public life—everyone should be able to participate in a consultation or express their views

 - a fair hearing—if they’re applying to a court or tribunal to resolve a legal problem

 - health services—if they’re accessing public health services

 - education—if they’re enrolling their child in a local primary school, or accessing vocational training.